 Have you ever watched a butterfly flutter and fly around your yard?
 It is amusing because they don’t fly from point A to point B in a straight line like birds do.
-They flutter and fly in a zig zag, crazy random pattern.
-If you try to catch one you will look like a crazy person running around in a zig zag pattern swatting a butterfly net from left to right like you are being attacked by killer bees.
+They flutter and fly in a zig-zag, crazy random pattern.
+If you try to catch one you will look like a crazy person running around in a zig-zag pattern swatting a butterfly net from left to right like you are being attacked by killer bees.
 How do I know this?
-Because my grandson loves to chase them.
-We do it often and I look like a crazy woman.
+My grandson loves to chase them so we do it often and I look like a crazy woman because I’m throwing my arm all around and running in circles.
 Sometimes we catch them and sometimes we don’t.
-I knew if I made him some simple butterfly cookies, he would give me a big hug.
+The great thing about being a grandma is you can bake butterfly cookies and get a big hug.
 It was easier than running through a field trying to catch one.

 I know they may look hard to make but if you take it one step at a time they are simple.
 I thought it would be fun to make this an educational experience so I added a few cookies to make the life cycle of a butterfly.
 What do you think?
-I think cookies are fun and can be used a an informational snack or for a science project.
-Or as a tool to keep you from running around like a crazy person.
+I think cookies are fun and can be used as an informational snack or for a science project or as a tool to keep you from running around like a crazy person.

 We will start with the butterfly cookies today and make the caterpillars, leaves, pupa and the flying butterflies tomorrow and Friday.

 15 Second Icing in the following colors:

 Piping bags or decorating bottles fitted with #2 tips-I am a huge fan of PME tips but any tip will work.